grzegorzLimanowka/tour_of_go/README.md

 In this repository we'll find workspace with few 'Tour of Go' examples, as well as some excercises from it and also some implementations, that were inspired by these examples.

-## Generic Linked list
+Folders:

+- `/basics`

+All basic concepts from Golang

+- `/excercises`

+Solved excercises from the 'Tour of Go', most interesting:

+- `/excercises/btree_inorder_traversal` - Example of Inorder traversal of a BTree.

-Simple implementation of a linked list with some basic methods and some unimplemented methods, to add in future
+- `/excercises/generic_linked_list` - Simple implementation of a linked list with some basic methods and some unimplemented methods, to add in future

-## BTree Inorder traversal

-Example of Inorder traversal of a BTree.
+- `/excercises/web_crawler` - Web crawler with concurrency and simple cache (using fake data)

+Coroutines part with creating coroutines, mutexes, channels etc

+- `/coroutines`